Snowman's Reindeer Farm in Canton, IL

-A: YES.
-We have both handicapped parking, a handicap accessible visiting area and gift shop.

 Q: Are you open year round?

 Q: Are you open during the weekdays during the day?

-A: We are open during the day for special group visits.
+A: We are open during the day for special group visits only.
 Click on the BOOK YOUR EVENT button to schedule.

 Q: Do you need tickets in advance to visit the farm?

-A: As of 2018, there will be both OPEN ADMISSION days (no advanced registration required) and TICKET days (advanced ticket purchase ONLINE through our website or Facebook page) so that we can better monitor the number of visitors per day.
-This will better enable us to provide every family with the kind of experience we want them to have without waiting in long lines to see the reindeer.
-See our HOME page or FACEBOOK page for schedule.
+A: As of 2018, there will be both OPEN ADMISSION days (no advanced registration required) and SPECIAL EVENT TICKET days (advanced ticket purchase ONLINE through our website or Facebook page) See HOURS AND EVENTS page or FACEBOOK page for schedule.

-Edited: